 Chronic illness is one of those things where you can never completely understand it unless you have lived it.
-But people who live with chronic illness really need support from their abled loved ones, which can be tricky if their loved ones don’t understand what they are going through.
-In an effort to help you, the loved one of someone with chronic illness or an abled person who interacts with people with chronic illness, I’ve pulled together all of my chronic illness posts designed to educate the abled.
+But people who live with chronic illness really need support from their able-bodied loved ones, which can be tricky if their loved ones don’t understand what they are going through.
+In an effort to help you, the loved one of someone with chronic illness or an able-bodied person who interacts with people with chronic illness, I’ve pulled together all of my chronic illness posts designed to educate the able-bodied.
 These are broken down into categories so you can easily dig through my chronic illness posts.
 I hope these will help you understand what people with chronic illness are going through, or at least better understand ways you might be hurting us without realizing it.

 Chronic Illness and Chronic Pain at Large

 These posts are more general and don’t easily fit into another category.

 Questions Not To Ask Someone with a Chronic Illness – Even though you can be well-meaning, you could hurt someone with a chronic illness by asking one of these questions.

 Don’t Say “It Could Be Worse” – This is another thing that can hurt your loved one!
 In this post, I explain why that is.

 What It’s Like To Live with Pain for 15 Years – Living with chronic pain for a prolonged period of time is a weird situation that is hard to explain, but I try to in this post.

 Loving Someone with Chronic Pain – In this post, I give advice to those who love someone with chronic pain, as the title suggests.
 I understand that just like living with chronic pain is hard to explain, loving someone with chronic pain is hard to explain.
 I hope that this post helps you!

 How To Help Someone Who Has a Chronic Illness – Speaking of help … in this post, instead of saying “Don’t do this” or “don’t ask that” like in posts above, I give advice on what you can do that will help.